Laboratory for analysis and expertise

 Surface roughness and its characteristics

-Shape : deviations over long periods or non-cyclic deviations
+Form: deviations over long periods or non-cyclic deviations

-Roughness : irregularities with short intervals
+Roughness: irregularities with short intervals

 Materials concerned by surface roughness measurement

-Measuring roughness helps to ensure that materials have the right surface finish for their specific application.
-For example, in the aerospace or automobile industries, low roughness is one of the characteristics that can be used to reduce wind resistance and optimise performance.
-For the medical device sector, a suitably smooth surface can prevent the adhesion of bacteria and improve the biocompatibility of implants.
+Measuring roughness helps ensure that materials have a surface finish suited to their specific application.For example, in the aerospace industry or automotive industry, low roughness is one of the characteristics that helps reduce wind resistance and optimize performance.
+For the medical devices sector, an adequately smooth surface can prevent bacterial adhesion and improve the biocompatibility of implants.

 our services